contentful/apps/examples/default_values_backend_app/README.md

 Take note of the url provided by NGROK.
 This step is only necessary when running the app locally.

+Although we are running the `http` command - ngrok will provide a https address.
+We will need to use this secure URL for our app setup to work correctly.

 2. Update `.env` with
 shell```
 ORG_ID= # Your contentful organisation id
 SPACE_ID= # Your contentful spaece id
 ENVIRONMENT_ID= # Your contentul enviornment name
-APP_LOCATION=the ngrok URL from step 1
+HOSTED_APP_URL= # The ngrok URL from step 1 - this must a https URL
 ```

 ### Warning!